twf-nikhila/Awesome-Black-Friday-Cyber-Monday-deals/README.md

 DM me on [Twitter](https://twitter.com/HeyNikhila) or Email (nikhil_agrawal at live dot com) to sponsor

-1. **Why sponsor?:** To get a special highlight at the top, which brings immediate visitors' attention to your product.
+1. **Why sponsor?:** Get special highlight at the top, which brings visitors' immediate attention to your product.
 More visitors mean more sales.
-2. **What do I get as a sponsor?:** As a sponsor, you get a special highlight at the top of this repository.
+2. **What do I get as a sponsor?:** Special highlight at the top of this repository.
 With brand/product logo, Caption, Sub-heading & link to the product.
 This will definitely help to attract more visitors/customers to your product.
 3. **Sponsorship cost & duration:** Cost is [$75 for 1 year](https://www.paypal.com/paypalme/NikhilAgrawal/75usd).
 Meaning this year's sponsor will be changed 1 week before next black friday.
 For more info contact me in nikhil_agrawal at live dot com
+4. **Limited 5 sponsors only**

 # Resources
 1️⃣ [How To Generate More Sales On Black Friday Course](https://gumroad.gumroad.com/l/blackfridaycourse)